devdoer/lipton/README.md

 Hadoop streaming library and tool sets for python.

-See examples in examples dir.
+See examples in "examples" directory.